Nippur: Akkadian period (c. 2350-2150 BCE)

+Ur III period (c.
+2112-2004 BC)

 Ur-Nammu also rebuilt the walls of the city on the line of Naram-Sin's walls.
 The restoration of the general features of the temple of this, and the immediately succeeding periods, has been greatly facilitated by the discovery of a sketch map on a fragment of a clay tablet.
 This sketch map represents a quarter of the city to the east of the Shatt-en-Nil canal.
 This quarter was enclosed within its own walls, a city within a city, forming an irregular square, with sides roughly 820 m long, separated from the other quarters, and from the country to the north and east, by canals on all sides, with broad quays along the walls.
 A smaller canal divided this quarter of the city itself into two parts.
 In the south-eastern part, in the middle of its southeast side, stood the temple, while in the northwest part, along the Shatt-en-Nil, two great storehouses are indicated.
 The temple proper, according to this plan, consisted of an outer and inner court, each covering approximately 8 acres, surrounded by double walls, with a ziggurat on the north-western edge of the latter.

+Ur III ruler Shu-Sin, after destroying Šimānum, as noted in a year name, settled the prisoners of that war near Nippur he founded called Šimānum (sometimes called E-Šu-Suen).
+This practice for disposition of prisoners continued into the first millennium.

+Middle Bronze Age

+Isin/Larsa period (c.
+2020-1820 BC)

 The temple continued to be built upon or rebuilt by kings of various succeeding dynasties, as shown by bricks and votive objects bearing the inscriptions of the kings of various dynasties of Ur and Isin.
 It seems to have suffered severely in some manner at or about the time the Elamites invaded, as shown by broken fragments of statuary, votive vases, and the like, from that period.
+Rim-Sin I, the king of Larsa, styles himself "shepherd of the land of Nippur".

+Old Babylonian period (1820-1587 BCE)

-At the same time it seems to have won recognition from the Elamite conquerors, so that Rim-Sin I, the Elamite king of Larsa, styles himself "shepherd of the land of Nippur".
-With the establishment of the Babylonian empire, under Hammurabi, early in the 2nd millennium BC, the religious, as well as the political center of influence, was transferred to Babylon, Marduk became lord of the pantheon, many of Enlil's attributes were transferred to him, and Ekur, Enlil's temple, was to some extent neglected.
+With the establishment of the Babylonian empire, under Hammurabi (r.
+1792-1750 BC), early in the 2nd millennium BC, the religious, as well as the political center of influence, was transferred to Babylon, Marduk became lord of the pantheon, many of Enlil's attributes were transferred to him, and Ekur, Enlil's temple, was to some extent neglected.

-Kassite through Sassanid periods
+The city was taken by Ilī-ma-ilu, the first ruler of the First Sealand dynasty in about the 29th year of the reign of Samsu-iluna, ruler of Babylon.
+It was retaken by Abī-ešuḫ by his 5th year, after he damned the Tigris river.

+Late Bronze Age

+The Late Bronze Age was from around 1600/1550 to 1200/1150 BCE.
+In 1587 BCE, the Fall of the Old Babylonian Kingdom came after Mursili I of Hatti raided Babylon in an event known as the "Sack of Babylon".